 He was clearly agitated that Abigail wanted more from him.

-And then, as if suddenly given permission to speak, he began to segue to point out Abigail’s faults.
-For 8 straight minutes Dave unloaded a barrage of pent-up frustrations.
+And then, as if suddenly permitted to speak, he began to segue to point out Abigail’s faults.
+For eight straight minutes, Dave unloaded a barrage of pent-up frustrations.
 He recalled past events that had upset him, some going back to the start of the couple’s relationship.
-He insulted her relatives, and her children.
-He had evidence to back it up, and described several incidents with dates and context.
+He insulted her relatives and her children.
+He had evidence to back it up and described several incidents with dates and context.

-Dave revealed that he felt he couldn’t express his true feelings without Abigail becoming angry or upset.
+Dave revealed that he couldn’t express his true feelings without Abigail becoming angry or upset.
 Therefore, he was “forced” to keep his thoughts to himself.
 He pointed out what he had described as Abigail’s emotionality and uncontrolled rage.
-He felt that he would be punished by her if he dared speak out.
+He felt that she would punish him if he dared speak out.
 He painted himself as a victim in his own home, left mute by Abigail’s emotional abusiveness.
-“It all got too much” he told her, “I had to get out.”
+“It all got too much,” he told her, “I had to get out.”

 Abigail sat visibly upset by this sudden outpouring of suppressed anger and bitterness.
 The revelation that Dave had been withholding his true feelings for so long was just as disturbing to her as the content of his grievances.
-He spoke for almost the entire time, while Abigail sat in a state of shock.
+He spoke for almost the entire time while Abigail sat in shock.

 Abigail’s response